gcr-solutions/recommender-system-solution/docs/cleanup/_index.en.md

 Hopefully you’ve enjoyed the workshop and learned a few new things.
 Now follow these steps to make sure everything is cleaned up.

-1. In the Cloud9 IDE Console, run below command to delete offline:
+1. In the Cloud9 IDE Console, run below command to delete online:
 ```sh
 cd /home/ec2-user/environment/recommender-system-solution/scripts
 ./clean-online.sh